 Figure 5-7 illustrates the distribution of gas furnaces sold by AFUE level.
 As shown, over 80% of units sold throughout the past three years had AFUEs between 78% and 80%.
-Interestingly, the share of units with AFUEs between 80% and 90% decreased from 15% in the fourth quarter of 1999 to less than 4% in all quarters of 2000 and 2001.
-This shift continues to appear partially offset by an increase in units with AFUEs greater than 90%.
-In particular, this is seen throughout 2001 where sales of high efficiency furnaces are almost double that of 2000.
+As expected, higher efficiency units generally increase over time.
+The exception to this is the decrease in furnaces with an AFUE above 90 seen in 2002 from the 2001 level.